orbitalquark/textadept/docs/manual.md

 ![Textadept](images/textadept.png)

 Textadept is a fast, minimalist, and remarkably extensible cross-platform text editor for programmers.
-Written in a combination of C, C++, and [Lua][] and relentlessly optimized for speed and minimalism over the last 15+ years, Textadept is an ideal editor for programmers who want endless extensibility without sacrificing speed and disk space, and without succumbing to code bloat and a superabundance of features.
+Written in a combination of C, C++, and [Lua][] and relentlessly optimized for speed and minimalism over the last 15+ years, Textadept is an ideal editor for programmers who desire endless extensibility without sacrificing speed and disk space, and without succumbing to code bloat and a superabundance of features.
 The application has both a graphical user interface (GUI) version that runs in a desktop environment, and a terminal version that runs within a terminal emulator.